intermezzOS/book/src/making-an-iso.md

 After this, you have an `os.iso` file with our teeny kernel on it.
 You could burn this to a USB stick or CD and run it on an actual computer if you wanted to!
 But doing so would be really annoying during development.
-So in the next setction, we’ll use an emulator, QEMU, to run the ISO file on our development machine.
+So in the next section, we’ll use an emulator, QEMU, to run the ISO file on our development machine.